kyamasaivinay/ai-password-analyzer/README.md

-# 🔐 AI Password Strength Analyzer
+# 🔐 AI Assisted Password Strength Analyzer

 A simple and responsive web application that analyzes password strength in real time based on commonly used password security rules.